cjohansen/pharmacist/README.md

 provide functions that dispatch on `path`, `::data-source/id`, or even individual results.
-Note that the caching functions are passed the full prescription, meaning that you could annotate it with information about how long different types of data should be cached etc.
+Note that the caching functions are passed the full prescription, meaning that you could annotate it with information about how long different types of data should be cached etc. You can also set `:ttl`, `:expires-at` or similar on your sources, and use these in your cache get/put functions.

 In the future, Pharmacist might provide tools for controlling caching on a per-result basis from data sources.